-Describe the history that set the requirements for a series of changes to create a robust, safetyconscious process for the design, management, installation and removal of temporary works.
+Describe the history that set the requirements for a series of changes to create a robust, safetyconscious process in the design, installation, management and removal of temporary works.

 3. The causes and consequences of failure

 Explain the hazards, risks, causes and consequences of failure in temporary works.